 Half of the people infested with lice do not scratch.
 All people in contact with an affected person should be manually checked for lice.

 Suitable for insecticide resistant infestations.

 Suitable for pregnant and breastfeeding women, babies, people with allergies or open scalp wounds and asthma.

 Good alternative for people who are reluctant to use insecticides.

-- Check the comb for lice after each stroke, and remove them by wiping or rinsing the comb.
+- Check the comb for lice after each stroke, and remove them by wiping onto a paper towel or tissue or rinsing the comb.

 Tips and challenges

 - This treatment does not prevent recurring head lice infestations.